 Dunn's first edition of the DU offense produced 397.6 yards and 30.4 points per game in helping the team to an NEC co-Championship in 2011.
 Running back Larry McCoy finished ninth nationally in rushing yards per game (125.6) and quarterback Sean Patterson finished with 2,011 yards passing, 23 touchdowns and just eight interceptions in the Dukes' balanced attack.

-Last year, the DU offense once again led by McCoy and Patterson averaged 27.1 points and 357.9 yards per game.
+In 2012, the DU offense once again led by McCoy and Patterson averaged 27.1 points and 357.9 yards per game.

 Dunn, who also worked with the offensive line at Morehead State, coached three All-Americans and 21 first team All-Pioneer Football League players, in guiding an Eagles offense that regularly ranked among the nation's Football Championship Subdivision leaders in numerous NCAA statistical categories.

 In 2000, MSU led the nation in both scoring and total offense.
 The 2005, Eagles ranked 12th in total offense (433 ypg.) and 18th in scoring offense (33.9) and in 2010 Morehead finished 10th nationally in passing offense at 270 yards per game.

 Dunn attended Pittsburgh's Seton-La Salle High School where he played for former Dukes head coach Greg Gattuso.
 He then went on the California University of Pennsylvania where he was a four-year starter and all-conference performer at center.
 He began his coaching career at Cal starting as a student assistant in 1994 and finishing as a graduate assistant in 1997.